 Regulations on the right to a loan

-The consumer should be given the opportunity to reach an amicable agreement on the deferred instalments.
+The consumer should be allowed to reach an amicable agreement on the deferred instalments.
 If this does not come about, the contract period is extended by three months.

 Exceptions to these rules apply only in the case of total unreasonableness for the lender.
-At the same time, the law contains an authorization that the group of beneficiaries can be changed by decree of the Federal Government with the consent of the Bundestag, in particular that the above-mentioned micro-enterprises can be included in the group of beneficiaries.
+At the same time, the law contains an authorisation that the group of beneficiaries can be changed by decree of the Federal Government with the consent of the German parliament, in particular, that the above-mentioned micro-enterprises can be included in the group of beneficiaries.

 Further possibilities for additions by the Federal Government